-“This research, and its presentation to the public through educational exhibits, challenges us to think about evolution in new ways, as it happens around us,” notes Gary Morgan, MSU Museum director.
+“This research, and its presentation to the public through educational exhibits, challenges us to think about evolution in new ways, as it happens around us,” notes Gary Morgan, former MSU Museum director.

 “50,000” was developed in partnership with the new BEACON Center for the Study of Evolution in Action, based at Michigan State University.
 Here, researchers approach evolution in an innovative way, bringing together biologists, computer scientists, and engineers to study evolution as it happens and apply this knowledge to solve real-world problems.

 “Diseases develop resistance to antibiotics.
 Animal behavior changes in response to climate change.
 Computer viruses change nearly every day, making antiviral software quickly out-of-date,” observes Erik Goodman, BEACON Center director and MSU professor of electrical and computer engineering.
 “The biological world is full of complex interactions and data, and BEACON unites evolutionary biologists and computer scientists more closely than ever before.”